Updated 9/22/25

 When feasible, incorporate in-class activities that are a little “old school.”
 These can be more difficult to grade and can present accessibility concerns for students with certain accommodations, but can provide a writing sample for how each student writes or speaks without AI assistance.
 Emphasize frequent, short writing vs. lengthy in-class papers.

-The flip model of instruction puts application, writing, collaboration, and problem-solving work during class time and one-way distribution of information (usually via video or text) as homework.
+Consider using the flip model of instruction which places application, writing, collaboration, and problem-solving work during class time and one-way distribution of information (usually via video or text) as homework.

-The LLM (Large Language Model) used by AI have the potential to amplify and replicate datasets not caught by filters that are stereotypical, biased, racist, sexist, etc.
+The LLMs (Large Language Models) used by AI have the potential to amplify and replicate datasets not caught by filters that are stereotypical, biased, racist, sexist, etc.

 Today, many chatbot-based AI have a timeframe they are locked to with their data set.
 This can mean that an AI may not be incorporating current-day events and information or able to read into video captions as datasets; however, this is changing very quickly.
-Some more advanced ChatBots are able to read video and audio transcriptions and incorporate Google (and other search engines) data and search results into their outputs.
+Some ChatBots can read real-time information and are better able to incorporate data from video and audio transcriptions into their outputs.

 Design Considerations